-A. Find support to help handle the emotional challenges of managing a disease.
+A. Find support to help handle feelings of fear, anxiety, depression, or the stress of managing the disease.

-B. Develop a meal plan to provide the nutrients to help her breathe easier.
+B. Develop a nutritional plan to provide the nutrients to help her breathe easier.

 C. Learn how to reduce exposure to anything that could make her COPD worse.

-D. Follow a plan to get the right amount and type of exercise to improve her breathing.
+D. Follow a plan to get the right amount and type of exercise.